last updated 1/30/2014

 On Oct.
 30, 2013, the Social Security Administration (SSA) announced that the maximum amount of earnings subject to the Social Security payroll tax will increase to $117,000 from $113,700, beginning Jan.
 1, 2014.
 Of the estimated 165 million U.S. workers who will pay Social Security payroll taxes in 2014, about 10 million will pay a higher amount as a result of the inflation-based increase in wages subject to Social Security withholding.

 Social Security and Medicare payroll withholding are collected together as the Federal Insurance Contributions Act (FICA) tax.

-- Adjust their payroll systems to account for the higher taxable maximum under the Social Security portion of FICA.
+- Adjusted their payroll systems to account for the higher taxable maximum under the Social Security portion of FICA.

-- Notify affected employees that more of their paychecks will be subject to FICA.
+- Notified affected employees that more of their paychecks will be subject to FICA.

 Withholding Rates Unchanged

 The portion of the Social Security FICA tax that employees pay remains unchanged at the 6.2 percent withholding rate.
 Correspondingly, the portion of the tax that employers cover also remains at 6.2 percent of employee wages.
 This amounts to a total Social Security FICA tax of 12.4 percent.

 These rates are set by statute and are not adjusted annually based on inflation.
 Except for a temporary 2 percent cut in the employee portion of the Social Security payroll-tax rate, which took effect in 2011 and ended in January 2013, they have been in place since 1990.

 At the close of 2013, the IRS issued payroll withholding tables for 2014: